East London, South Africa: Apartheid era

 In 1948, the National Party came to power in South Africa, and began to implement the policy of apartheid.
 Apartheid as a doctrine envisaged the total segregation of races in South Africa, and East London was no different.
 In 1950, the Group Areas Act was placed upon the statute books making absolute segregation in all urban areas mandatory.
 In 1951, the Land Tenure Advisory Board, the body created to enforce the act, conducted initial investigations into the reallocation of space along racial lines in East London.
 Residential segregation had long been practised in East London prior to the advent of apartheid.
 In 1941, the East London Municipality moved residents from East Bank townships to the newly built township of Duncan Village.

 In 1951, all inter-racial property exchanges were prohibited in East London.
 In 1955, the Amalinda area was zoned as a White Group Area by Government Gazette Proclamation number 21.
 This meant that the municipality's plans to extend the area in order to accommodate the Black African population were abandoned.
 In 1953, residents in the East Bank were forcibly moved to the new township of Mdantsane.
 In February 1966, the South African government defined Mdantsane as a separate homeland township.
-In 1956, Prime Minister Henrik Verwoerd, who was the architect of apartheid, forbade the East London municipality from extending the existing Duncan Village township and sanctioned the building of Mdantsane.
+In 1956, Prime Minister Hendrik Verwoerd, forbade the East London municipality from extending the existing Duncan Village township and sanctioned the building of Mdantsane.

 In 1961, these plans provided for the allocation of a distinct wedge of the city for Asian and Coloured residence, which "incorporated the areas of North End and the recently proclaimed Buffalo Flats location.
 This plan occasioned tremendous resentment in the city prompting petitions and letters of complaint from numerous organisations including the Black Sash, trade unions and various Black community groups.
 In 1967, the East London Municipality proclaimed the majority of the city an area for White occupancy, with the exception of a broad sector of land encompassing the Parkside, Parkridge and Buffalo Flats areas which was zoned for Coloured residence.
 Certain parts of Duncan Village were abolished and its African residents removed, new coloured and Asian locations were built and proclaimed upon land in 1973.
 In the same year, the newly constructed location of Braelynn was proclaimed an Indian area while Buffalo Flats Extension and Pefferville were proclaimed as Coloured areas.
 The construction/ extension of Coloured areas and the Duncan Village were suspended in 1983.

 Post-apartheid

 At the end of apartheid in 1994, East London became part of the province of Eastern Cape.
-In 2000, East London became part of Buffalo City Metropolitan Municipality, also consisting of Qonce, Bhisho and Mdantsane and is the seat of the Metro.
+In 2000, East London became part of Buffalo City Metropolitan Municipality, also consisting of King William's Town, Bhisho and Mdantsane and is the seat of the Metro.